top of page

 built with NFL earnings

 While it might just be coincidence, Thomas was himself a mason.
-Possibly it was a token gesture by the Sacramento lodge to keep the place in the family, so to speak, with a clutching-at-straws rationale that by finding a fellow mason to take over, the Sacramento lodge would've somehow, kinda sorta, kept the solemn promise believed to have been made to the founder's daughter: to forever keep the place a simple affordable retreat, dedicated to healing under Masonic protection, said promise tendered as a condition for gifting them the land and operation.
+Possibly it was a token gesture by the Sacramento lodge to keep the place in the family, so to speak, with a clutching-at-straws rationale that by finding a fellow mason to take over the Sacramento lodge would've somehow, kinda sorta, kept a solemn promise believed to have been made to the founder's daughter: to forever keep the place under Masonic protection as a simple affordable retreat dedicated to healing, said promise tendered as a condition for gifting them the land and operation.

 And if the new 'ownership' didn't, well, it was on them.